 About Kim TallBear

-I study the ways in which genetic science is co-constituted with notions of race and indigeneity and I have a just published book on the subject, Native American DNA: Tribal Belonging and the False Promise of Genetic Science.
-More broadly, I am interested in the historical and ongoing roles of science and technology (technoscience) in the colonization of indigenous peoples and others.
-Yet because tribes and other indigenous peoples insist on their status as sovereigns, I am also interested in the increasing role of technoscience in indigenous governance.
-How do U.S. tribes and others resist, regulate, collaborate in, and initiate research and technology development in ways that support self-governance and cultural sovereignty?
-What are the challenges for indigenous peoples related to science and technology, and what types of innovative work and thinking occur at the interface of technoscience and indigenous governance?
-Finally, how will indigenous governance of and through research and technology development affect the priorities, practices, and values of technoscientific fields?
-I bring into my research, collaborations, and teaching indigenous, postcolonial, and feminist science studies analyses that enable not only critique but generative thinking about the possibilities for democratizing science and technology.
+For two decades, I have studied how genetic science is co-constituted with notions of race and Indigeneity.
+My monograph on the subject is titled Native American DNA: Tribal Belonging and the False Promise of Genetic Science (2013).
+More broadly, I am interested in the historical and ongoing roles of science and technology (technoscience) in the colonization of Indigenous peoples and others.
+Yet because tribes in the US and other Indigenous peoples insist on their status as sovereigns, I am also interested in the increasing role of technoscience in Indigenous governance.
+How do U.S. tribes and other Indigenous peoples resist, regulate, collaborate in, and initiate research and technology development in ways that support Indigenous governance?
+What are the challenges for Indigenous peoples related to science and technology, and what types of innovative work and thinking occur at the interface of technoscience and Indigenous governance?
+Finally, does Indigenous governance of and through research and technology development influence the priorities, practices, and values of technoscientific fields?
+My research, collaborations and teaching draw on Indigenous, anti-colonial, feminist, and queer science studies analyses that enable not only critique but generative thinking about the possibilities for decolonizing science and technology.
+From 2010-2013, I served as an elected member of the Council of the Native American and Indigenous Studies Association (NAISA).
+I have also served as a member of the Executive Program Committee (EPC) for the 2016 American Anthropological Association (AAA) annual meeting and an organizer of the “Unsettling Science” plenary panels at the 2021 Society for Social Studies of Science (4S) annual meeting.
+I am a founding member of the Advisory Board for the University of Illinois’ Institute for Genomic Biology Summer internship for INdigenous peoples in Genomics (SING) USA. and have also advised the President of the American Society of Human Genetics (ASHG) on issues related to genomics and Indigenous peoples.
+In 2018, I co-founded the Summer internship for INdigenous peoples in Genomics (SING) Canada.

 Oak Lake Writers 2015

 As for knowledge production outside the academy, I am a member of the Oak Lake Writers, a group of Dakota, Lakota, and Nakota (Oceti Sakowin) writers.
-I am also Content Editor of our Web page: www.oaklakewriters.org.
-We meet annually at the Oak Lake Field Station in southeastern South Dakota.
-Our works include This Stretch of the River (2006), a collection of memoirs, historical and critical essays, and poems.
+Our works include This Stretch of the River (2006 and 2022), a collection of memoirs, historical and critical essays, and poems.
 The volume documents Oceti Sakowin relationships with Mnisose (the Missouri River) and other rivers in our historic homelands, especially in the wake of the Lewis and Clark Corps of Discovery Expedition.
 Our collection, He Sapa Woihanble (Black Hills Dream), was released in August 2011 by Living Justice Press (St. Paul, MN).
 This volume documents Oceti Sakowin peoples’ ongoing relationships with He Sapa or the Black Hills.

 The co-constitution of human genome diversity research, concepts, and practices with concepts of race, indigeneity, and indigenous governance of science